mrocklin/cmsc15200/assignments/hw1/index.md

 Problem 1-Submission
 --------------------

-<p> Please submit two files.
+Please submit two files.
 One for 1-B and one for 1-C. Both should include the functions you wrote and a main which demonstrates that these functions work well.

 Problem 2-A: Ideal Weight
 -------------------------